rpellerin/rpellerin.github.io/content/the-tv-series-i-watch.md

 - Sense 8 (after the very sexual episode, a Christmas special)
 - Legion (after season 2, episode 7)
 - Westworld (after season 2)
+- Narcos (I watched season 1 and 2 for sure - 3 I am not so sure)